bfopengradient/Compare-OLS-with-various-machine-learning-algorithms./README.md

 Comparison of OLS model with various generic machine learning algorithms.
+The data set consisists of Australian Wage and Unemployment variables.
 Feb 2019